Introduction to R: Session 01

 substring

-Substrings from first
+Substrings from first to last.

 ## [1] "day" "daily" "preci" "site"